“The plans of the diligent lead surely to abundance, but everyone who is hasty comes only to want.” ~Proverbs 21:5 (NRSV)

 The carefully diligent person is mindful of preparing stocks for coming months and does not devour irresponsibly all he or she has (verse 20).
 The carefully diligent also know they need to work to end well, to give as much as they get, and issue control over their desirous craving (verses 25-26).
 The carefully diligent person is rarely rash with their words, for they know the devastating power of the tongue (verse 23; cf. see James 3:1-12).

 The Lord Loves Justice

 At least three proverbs (verses 12-13, 15) major on justice.
 God cannot abide in injustice, not ultimately.
 It’s not our human way to let injustice continue unabated, but it’s worse still for injustice to be believed; we need to be diligently prudent about what testimony we believe (verse 28).

 God’s justice may not always be swift, but when it comes it is final.

 The Lord Wins - Why Try Putting Things ‘Over’ God?

 Why would we bother ‘submitting’ inappropriate sacrifices to God?
-It’s rather like knowing we’d done a poor job at something at work and knowing very well it would catch up with us later on, with vast reputational damage imminent.
-No one with ‘good sense’ would do it.
-And, still, we’re often caught out doing one and the same thing as far as God’s concerned.
-We’re therefore more apt at acting like God doesn’t exist.
+It’s rather like knowing we’ve done a poor job at something at work and knowing it will catch up with us later, with vast reputational damage.
+No one with ‘good sense’ would do it, and, still, we’re often caught out doing the same thing as far as God’s concerned.
+We’re therefore apt at acting like God doesn’t exist.
 This is general human nature.

 Hope for Those Pursuing “Life”

-And these three for the lovely and very reasonable price of righteousness and love.
+And these three for the modest sum of righteousness and love.